-But the world is going to reopen eventually.
-We will start to travel once again.
-And we will start eating out in unfamiliar places and experiencing challenges to the lifestyle we have adopted.
-As we travel and we start interacting more socially, you may face some of the obstacles I addressed in my earlier blog post that can be found at https://easysmartvegan.com/the-six-obstacles-you-will-face-as-you-transition-to-vegan/.
+But the world reopened, and we started to travel once again.
+And with that, there are potential challenges to the lifestyle we have adopted.
+You may face some of the obstacles I addressed in my earlier blog post that can be found at https://easysmartvegan.com/the-six-obstacles-you-will-face-as-you-transition-to-vegan/.

 Having just returned from a six-day trip to Las Vegas, I want to share with you my Six Easy Travel Tips for Vegans.